cantafionathan/cantafionathan.github.io/blog/pokemon-team-opt.md

 ### Results

-Here we see the plot of ELO score against generation for both methods.
+I ran a minimal test with just 10 generations.
+In reality I would like to run 100 or even 1000 generations with these methods.
+Below we see the plot of ELO score against generation for both methods.

 <p align="center">
 	<img src="/blog/assets/pokemon-team-opt/aggregate_performance.png"